tomas-fryza/esp-micropython/lab4-timers/README.md

 Some important notes:

    * The function `timer_handler(t)` is defined to act as the interrupt service routine (ISR).
 The parameter `t` (the Timer object) is passed when the interrupt occurs.
+   * The number of different IDs you can use for timers in MicroPython depends on the specific hardware platform you are working with.
+For example, if the platform supports four timers, the valid IDs would typically be 0, 1, 2, and 3.
+Here, ID=4 will refer to ID 0, etc.
    * The timer initialization uses `period` to set the timer period in milliseconds or `freq` to set the timer frequency in units of Hz.
    * `mode` can be `Timer.ONE_SHOT` or `Timer.PERIODIC`.
    * `callback` is executed whenever a timer is triggered.